 Before you begin to look for you new home, you should determine what you can afford both in terms of a mortgage and down payment that satisfies your NEEDS and LOCATION.
 You can use our online calculators to estimate your mortgage payments, apply some standard ratio's of income to expense, but the BEST solution is to visit with a lender or mortgage broker and get Pre-Approved.
 See our Buyer FAQ's for the difference between Pre-Approval and Pre-Qualification.
 Your lender can also inform you about First Time Buyer Programs, the difference between FHA and Conventional mortgages as well as compliant strategies for down payments.
 Being Pre-Approved give you the confidence of knowing that you are looking at homes that will meet your NEEDS in a LOCATION that you can AFFORD.
 A lender will request certain information from you to complete your loan application.
 Click here to see the Paperwork You Will Need to Apply for a Mortgage

 Make a list of what you NEED in a home and what you would LIKE or WANT.
 Remember that NEEDS must be met for you to move forward and most likely are not negotiable, while WANTS can be prioritized.
 If you find a home that meets all your NEEDS and has all or some of the WANTS, it is a Winner, but even it is has only a few of the WANTS, it still may be a serious consideration.
-Click here for a Home Buyer Information Sheet which you can share with us to help get your ideas started.
+Click here for a Client Information Sheet which you can share with us to help get your ideas started.

 We all have heard the phrase, Location, Location, Location when discussing real estate.
 This is the time to put that to work.
 Consider which locations are the best for you and your lifestyle.
 Take into account if you are working things like the commute and transportation.
 If the outdoors interests you, then look for parks, open spaces, trails, boating, etc. Or if your lifestyle is closer to home, look for community services, shopping conveniences, and maybe walkabilty scores.
 By combining Step 1 and Step 2 you can now begin to target areas that will fit your lifestyle.
-Click here for a Zip Code Map of the East Bay which you can use to get a relative position and to use in your search (see Step 4) Click here for Homes for Sale Near BART or click here if you want to find Homes for Sale in School Districts.
+Click here to search a Zip Code Map of the East Bay which you can use to get a relative position and to use in your search (see Step 4) Click here for Homes for Sale Near BART or click here if you want to find Homes for Sale in School Districts.